 * Click here for rating key

 1515 Restaurant Restaurant Review: The cuisine at 1515 Restaurant takes many of its cues from the modernist movement --- beginning with its contemporary cocktails, some of which have flourishes such as lavender foam or blackberry caviar.
 Diners have the option of ordering à la carte or selecting a multi-course tasting menu (six or eight courses) with optional wine pairings.
-Recently taking over the kitchen is executive chef Joseph Arena, who may present appetizers such as a duo of seared foie gras with sweet onion relish and a torchon with ahi tartare and compressed apple.
-Entrées range from "Bouillabaisse Americana" to local, all-natural Wagyu steaks with braised kale, roasted garlic potatoes, red wine reduction and shishito peppers.
-For dessert, the "Elvis" chocolate bar features peanut butter custard and bacon wrapped banana.
+Caprese salad gets a molecular twist with olive oil powder and balsamic caviar.
+Entrées range from "Bouillabaisse Americana" to local, all-natural Wagyu steaks.
+For dessert, the "Elvis" chocolate bar features peanut butter, banana sponge cake and bacon powder.
 But while the food is decidedly avant-garde, the two-tiered space, furbished with dark woods, weathered red brick and white tablecloths, is steeped in classic refinement, and service, too, is reminiscent of old-school civility.
 A thoughtfully curated, well-rounded wine list, the bottles of which are on display in the upstairs cellar, appeals to all budgets, with price tags that start in the $20 range.
 Of course, you can splurge as well, on a 2004 Lokoya Winery Mount Veeder Cabernet Sauvignon that rings in at $525.